Akram Mahinan: Kedah

+Negeri Sembilan

+On 14 July 2026, Negeri Sembilan announced the signing of Akram Mahinan from Terengganu for the 2026–27 Malaysia Super League season.

 International career

 Akram was part of the Malaysia U-19 squad that participated in 2011 AFF U-19 Youth Championship.
 He scored 3 goals along that tournament.

 On 26 March 2015, Akram made his debut for the senior national team in a 6–0 defeat to Oman.